Yet Apple’s iPad might be.

 Typewriters don’t need to warm-up, to boot or load applications.
 Nor does the iPad.

-My normal morning practice is to make a cup of tea while waiting for the PC to be ready for writing.
+My normal morning practice with a laptop was to make a cup of tea while waiting for the PC to be ready for writing.
 The iPad is ready in seconds.

 I can get my thoughts down while they are still fresh.
 The first 100 words or so are nailed on the iPad before I’d get started on the PC.